 Often, smaller businesses take more pride in what they can offer.
 You get to know the employees, they stick around longer and are interesting to talk to.

 Look for something a bit different and unique!

 Don’t choose Canada tours that pack in the most of the stuff, in the least amount of time, for the least amount of money, it’s not worth it.
-If you haven’t been in Canada before, you underestimate the distances between places.
+If you haven’t been to Canada before, you underestimate the distances between places.
 I guarantee you, you will spend lots of time on that bus, more than you ever expected!

 In many circumstances booking a tour is the best choice to capture a unique travel experience.